Ayuilos/MultiResourceEIP/README.md

     @return a bytes8 corresponding to the resource ID of the resource that will be overwritten */
     function getResourceOverwrites(uint256 tokenId, bytes8 resId) external view returns(bytes8);

     /*
+    @notice Returns the resource at the id.
+    @dev Exact struct data types are left to the implementer
+    @param resourceId the id of the resource to return */
+    function getResource(bytes8 resourceId) external view returns (Resource memory);

+    /*
     @notice Returns the src field of the first active resource on the token,